maple3142/aria2c-ariang/README.md

 3. Find the drive you want to use, and copy its `type = ...` to  `... token = ...` section.
 4. Replace all linebreaks with `\n`
 5. Deploy with the button above, and paste that text in `RCLONE_CONFIG`
-6. Set `RCLONE_DESTINATION` to a path you want to store your downloaded files.
+6. Set `download` to a path you want to store your downloaded files.

 ## FAQ